James “Jamie” Bonini is vice president of TSSC at Toyota Motor Engineering & Manufacturing North America, Inc. (TEMA), located near

-TSSC is a not-for-profit corporation affiliated with TEMA which shares Toyota Production System (TPS) know-how with North American organizations that have a true desire to learn and adopt TPS; as a way to strengthen the quality and efficiency of their production system.
-Similarly, OMDD works closely with Toyota’s North American plants to help streamline processes and strengthen TPS activities.
-In this role, Bonini oversees day to day operations for both divisions.
+TSSC is a not-for-profit corporation affiliated with TEMA which shares Toyota Production System (TPS) know-how with North American organizations that have a true desire to learn and adopt TPS; as a way to strengthen their production system.

 From 2004-10, he served as general manager for TEMA’s supplier commodity engineering (SCE) division which leads new model projects and mass production supplier development projects in North America.
 His duties included managing supplier parts for new model preparations as well as mass production models.

 Prior to joining Toyota, Bonini worked at DaimlerChrysler where he held a variety of roles including the company’s cost management group and new model projects at three assembly plants in North America.
 He also held key positions with Tritec Motors and the Pilette Road Truck Assembly Plant in

 He obtained a Bachelor of Science in Mechanical & Aerospace Engineering from Princeton University (1985), a Master of Science in Mechanical Engineering from the University of California at Berkeley (1987) and two Master of Science degrees in management and material science engineering from the Massachusetts Institute of Technology (1992).

 All materials on this site are for editorial use only.
 The use of these materials for advertising, marketing or any other commercial purpose is prohibited.
 They may be cropped but not otherwise modified.
 To download these materials, you must agree to abide by these terms.